 Designing and developing energy harvesting active networked tags

-This work appeared in Proc. of ACM MobiCom [paper link], IEEE INFOCOM [paper link], and in the IEEE Wireless Communications Magazine [paper link] and IEEE Transactions on Sensor Networks [paper link].
-It was demonstrated at IEEE SECON [demo link], IEEE INFOCOM [demo link], ACM MobiCom [demo link], ACM SenSys [demo link], and ACM MobiSys [demo link].
-This work received the 2011 IEEE Communications Society Award for Advances in Communications [award info] and the 2011 ACM SenSys Best Student Demo Award [award info].
-Additionally the IEEE Wireless Communications Magazine paper was chosen as a top 3 pick for 2014 by the IEEE Communications Technology News [article link].
+This work appeared in Proc. of ACM MobiCom [PDF], IEEE INFOCOM [PDF], and in the IEEE Wireless Communications Magazine [PDF] and IEEE Transactions on Sensor Networks [PDF].
+It was demonstrated at IEEE SECON [PDF], IEEE INFOCOM [PDF], ACM MobiCom [PDF], ACM SenSys [PDF], and ACM MobiSys [PDF].
+The IEEE Wireless Communications Magazine paper was chosen as a top 3 pick for 2014 by the IEEE Communications Technology News [article link].